 Weave a hook two, three, or more times through the bait fillet and bury its point.
 Attach a sinker onto the fishing line ahead of the fillet according to depth and current flow and drift it through the fish zone.

-This search bait is outstanding for prospecting around rocks, docks, and pilings.
+Also known as a flicker rig, this search bait is outstanding for prospecting around rocks, docks, and pilings.
 The spinner blade attracts fish while the brightly-colored float suspends the bait up and away from hook-fouling cover.

 To set up, run the main line through an egg, bullet, or flat (coin-shaped) sinker, and secure to a barrel swivel.
 Next, tie a three-foot leader of lighter line to the opposite end of the barrel swivel.
 Position a yellow or red float about one-foot from the leader’s end.
 (Some floats have plastic stoppers at their ends for sure positioning.)